Do you know one of the first steps to getting to know your sewing machine?

 - Top-loading is located directly under the presser foot.

-- Front-loading is hidden behind the accessory storage box.
+- Front-loading is usually hidden behind the removable accessory storage box.
 You have to remove your accessory storage box to access the bobbin area.

 Again, please, please refer to your sewing machine manual to learn exactly how to load your properly wound bobbin into your sewing machine.
 But here is the general way it goes…

 Inserting a filled bobbin into the bobbin case is just as easy as winding a bobbin.